MSE News

 Help if you're struggling to pay mortgages & other debts, plus rental help, council tax & more

-The coronavirus pandemic has fundamentally changed the way we live.
-While the primary concern has always been health, many have struggled with financial wellbeing too.
-Wide-ranging payment holiday help was put in place last March, but those schemes have now ended with only those who applied before 31 March able to access them.
-'Tailored help' is now the order of the day for others in difficulties.
-Our guide tells you what help's now available, how it works and how to apply.
+The coronavirus pandemic fundamentally changed the way we live.
+While the primary concern has always been health, many have struggled - and are still struggling - with financial wellbeing too.
+Wide-ranging payment holiday help was put in place, but those schemes have now ended.
+'Tailored help' is now the order of the day.
+Our guide tells you what help's still available and how to apply.

 In this guide